peritext/peritext/specification/sections/doc-contextualizers.md

 # Contextualizer states

-A contextualizer describes a set of parameters to materialize a resource in a specific way, but is still one step away from the actual materialization of the resource.
+A contextualizer describes a set of parameters aimed at materializing a resource in an output document in a specific way.
+It is still one step away from the actual materialization of the resource, which means it doesn't describe where and how elements should be displayed, but rather how the contextualization algorithm should do that.

-Indeed, the parameters described in a contextualizers **must be applicable in all the case studies of contextualization' input (inline or as block) or output (app, pdf, epub, xml/svg, ...)**.
+Indeed, the parameters described in a contextualizer **must be applicable in all the case studies of contextualization' input (inline or as block) or output (app, pdf, epub, xml/svg, ...)**.

 Therefore, each contextualizer type covers two input states :
 * inline state